pingswept/micropropro/content/logistics/projects.md

 ## P2: Program an oscilloscope puzzle for the Pico

 ME 30 is the electronics course that every mechanical engineering junior takes at Tufts.
 Next year, it will have a new challenge called "the oscilloscope puzzle."
 The goal is to teach ME 30 students how to use an oscilloscope, which is a device that measures voltage like a multimeter, but shows you a graph of voltage over time, rather than just a single instantaneous reading.
-The ME 30 students, hereafter called "the detectives," will have to use an oscilloscope to find signals on the Pico's pins, interpret them, and then follow whatever directions they give to advance through the puzzle.
+The ME 30 students, hereafter called "the detectives," will have to use an oscilloscope to find signals on the Pico's pins, interpret them, and then follow whatever directions they find to advance through the puzzle.

 There's another goal too, which is to get you all to learn how to program a Pico, and especially how to implement a state machine.